Doctor of Ministry in Christian Preaching

-Upon a student's notification of admission, a $200 enrollment confirmation deposit must be paid before the student can be registered for the first seminar.
-This deposit amount is deducted from the amount of the first semester's payment.
+*Upon a student's notification of admission, a $200 enrollment confirmation deposit must be paid before the student can be registered for the first seminar.
+This deposit amount is deducted from the amount of the first term's tuition charge.

-Student loans are available through the university's Office of Financial Aid, but no scholarships are given.
+Student loans are available through the Samford University's Office of Financial Aid, but no scholarships are available.

-- Application and non-refundable $50 application fee by check or money order (Please include your social security number on the memo line)
+- Completed online application form and payment of non-refundable $50 application fee by check or money order (Please include your social security number on the memo line)

-- Official transcripts from all educational institutions attended since high school [Please note: Since individual institutions may not fulfill transcript requests immediately, transcript request should be placed at least several weeks before the admissions deadline.]
+- Official transcripts from all educational institutions attended since high school [Please note: Since individual institutions may not fulfill transcript requests immediately, transcript requests should be made several weeks before the application deadline.]

 - Current résumé

-- Autobiographical essay (see Guidelines for Papers below)
+- Philosophy of ministry essay (see guidelines for essay below)

-- Personal interview with a member of the D.Min.
-Committee and/or the D.Min.
-Director, Mark Searby.
-May be conducted by telephone for persons who live a great distance from the school.
+- Personal interview with the Director of D.Min.
+Studies.
+The interview may be conducted by videoconference for persons who live a great distance from the school.
 To schedule an interview, please call (205)726-2374.
-[Please note: Interviews must be completed by the admissions deadline.
-Please contact the D. Min. office at least several weeks before the deadline to schedule your appointment.]
+Please schedule interviews several weeks prior to the application deadline.

 - Recommendation forms completed by the following: